MicrosoftDocs/win32/desktop-src/WMP/iwmpsettings2--vb-and-c.md

 ---
 title: IWMPSettings2 (VB and C\ ) interface
-description: Provides properties and a method that supplement the IWMPSettings interface.In addition to the properties and methods inherited from IWMPSettings, the IWMPSettings2 interface exposes the following properties. ms.assetid: '6bd0f6dd-df49-4c21-b47c-c8c63f85c2c0'
+description: Provides properties and a method that supplement the IWMPSettings interface.In addition to the properties and methods inherited from IWMPSettings, the IWMPSettings2 interface exposes the following properties. ms.assetid: 6bd0f6dd-df49-4c21-b47c-c8c63f85c2c0
+keywords:
-keywords: ["IWMPSettings2 (VB and C ) interface Windows Media Player", "IWMPSettings2 (VB and C ) interface Windows Media Player , described"]
+- IWMPSettings2 (VB and C ) interface Windows Media Player
+- IWMPSettings2 (VB and C ) interface Windows Media Player , described
 topic_type:
 - apiref
 api_name: